dpzrz/NET-330/week2.md

 ### LAB 2-1: Subnet Design

+Assigning ports to certian Vlans is tedious manually.
+Using cisco command

 ```
 (config)interface range FastEthernet 0/x-y (let's you configure multiple ports at one time)
 (config-if-range)switchport access vlan x (defines the vlan for all ports in the range)